Tinch334/cuatroenlinea/README.md

 This should install al missing packages and allow composer to work poperly.
 If you still encounter an error however, particullarly one that says:
 > ``The requested PHP extension curl is missing from your system``

-Then you will have to also update ``php-curl`` to do this you first need your version of PHP, to get it run:
+Then you will have to also update ``php-curl``, to do this you first need your version of PHP, to get it run:
 > ``php -v``

 The first line should look somehing like this ``PHP 7.4.3 (cli) (built: Mar  2 2022 15:36:52) ( NTS )`` The numbers you see after PHP are your version.
 Once you have it run: